cs50nestm/cs50labs/binarysearch/README.md

 ## What is Binary Search?

 We saw one searching algorithm earlier on, **linear search**.
 Though linear search can be a good solution when searching through small, unsorted data sets, for large data sets (i.e. looking up a name in a phone book) it can be quite inefficient.
 A much faster approach is to use a **binary search** algorithm.
-The trade-off however, is that the data for **binary serach** must be sorted first.
+The trade-off however, is that the data for **binary search** must be sorted first.

 With **binary search**, we are dividing the problem in half with each iteration, so that there are fewer steps required to complete our search.
 We see this in lecture, when David demonstrates finding a name in a phone book by tearing the book in half.